-In some cases, documents are unavailable temporarily perhaps due to internet connectivity challenges, outages for Google Drive, or Google servers or even synchronization hiccups.
+In some cases, documents are unavailable temporarily perhaps due to internet connectivity challenges, outages for Google Drive, or Google servers, or even synchronization hiccups.

-You can give your Google drive the benefit of doubt and assume that the document is just temporarily inaccessible.
+You can give your Google drive the benefit of the doubt and assume that the document is just temporarily inaccessible.

 And so you wait a bit then try to reopen the document.
 It does work sometimes!

 In certain instances, Google documents which have all along been failing to open on one browser do open when accessed from other browsers.

 Can you then move to Edge, Google Chrome, or Mozilla Firefox depending on your current browsing software, and see how it goes?

 It also helps if whatever browser you are using is up to date and you are on the latest version.

 Cookies are files are typically created by the sites you visit to make your internet experience better through saving your browsing data.

 The cache, on other hand, remembers parts of various pages, like loaded images, to help these open faster on your next visit.